okadash/docker-shells/README.md

-# docker-shells
+# About

-docker-shells is a collection of shells inside docker containers.
+**[docker-shells](https://okadash.github.io/docker-shells/)** is a collection of shells inside docker containers.
 You can use shells with various versions and various os images.

 # Supported platforms (at now)